You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

-During migration, the Migration Toolkit for Containers (MTC) preserves the following namespace annotations:
+During migration, the Cluster Application Migration (CAM) tool preserves the following namespace annotations:

 These annotations preserve the UID range, ensuring that the containers retain their file system permissions on the target cluster.
 There is a risk that the migrated UIDs could duplicate UIDs within an existing or future namespace on the target cluster.
 (BZ#1748440)

-If an AWS bucket is added to the MTC web console and then deleted, its status remains
+If an AWS bucket is added to the CAM web console and then deleted, its status remains

 True because the MigStorage CR is not updated.
 (BZ#1738564)

-Most cluster-scoped resources are not yet handled by MTC.
+Most cluster-scoped resources are not yet handled by the CAM tool.
 If your applications require cluster-scoped resources, you may have to create them manually on the target cluster.